• Skip to main content

 What are the best exercises for tennis fitness, strength, and power?

-However, despite the low weight of tennis equipment, playing tennis actually requires significant amounts of upper and lower body strength, power, and endurance.
+However, despite tennis equipment’s low weight, playing tennis requires significant upper and lower body strength, power, and endurance.

 Serving, sprinting from the back of the court to the net and back again, changing direction, and lunging to reach the ball are all tests of muscular conditioning.

-This article reveals the best exercises for tennis and provides you with a full-body workout to try.
+This article reveals the best tennis exercises and provides a full-body workout.

 What Are The Best Exercises for Tennis Players?